kputrajaya/botc/README.md

 # BOTC

-Be a Blood on the Clocktower Storyteller without physical Grimoire.
+Host Blood on the Clocktower without physical Grimoire.

 ## Built With